 Resistors in series and parallel

-To implement a circuit with resistors in series you have to connect one resistor after the other one. (see the image).
-The equivalent resistor value of the resistors connected in series is equal to the addition of all resistor´s values.
+To implement a circuit with resistors in series, you have to connect one resistor after the other one. (see the image).
+The equivalent resistor value of two or more resistors connected in series is equal to the addition of all resistor’s values.

-On this case, the current flowing through all resistors is the same.
+In this case, the current flowing through all resistors in series is the same.
 Then:

 The electric current value in the equivalent circuit can be calculated using the Ohm’s law.
 (I = V/RTS).
 This current has the same value as the current on the original circuit.